History of the Chinese Communist Party: World War II and the Second United Front (1937–1945)

-Third Civil Revolution Period (1946–1949)
+China under Mao (1946–1976)

 After the conclusion of World War II, the civil war resumed between the Kuomintang and the CCP.
-Although the CCP participated in the National Constituent Assembly, due to the attacks by the Nationalist government, the party was officially banned by the government in June 1946, with party leaders including Mao Zedong wanted.
+Although the CCP participated in the National Constituent Assembly, due to the attacks by the Nationalist government, the party was officially banned by the Nationalist government in June 1946, with party leaders including Mao Zedong wanted.

 Despite initial gains by the KMT, they were eventually defeated and forced to flee to off-shore islands, most notably Taiwan.
 In the war, the United States supported the Kuomintang and the Soviet Union supported the CCP, but both to limited extent.
-With the Kuomintang's defeat & retreat to Taiwan, Mao Zedong established the People's Republic of China in Beijing on 1 October 1949.
+With the KMT's defeat and retreat to Taiwan, Mao Zedong proclaimed the People's Republic of China in Beijing on 1 October 1949 before a crowd at Tiananmen Square.

-As the ruling party

-On 1 October 1949, Chairman Mao Zedong formally proclaimed the establishment of the PRC before a massive crowd at Tiananmen Square.
+At the time of the PRC's establishment, the CCP had 1 million members.
 The CCP headed the Central People's Government.
 From this time through the 1980s, top leaders of the CCP (like Mao Zedong, Lin Biao, Zhou Enlai and Deng Xiaoping) were largely the same military leaders prior to the PRC's founding.
 As a result, informal personal ties between political and military leaders dominated civil-military relations.

-Soviet leader Joseph Stalin proposed a one-party constitution when Liu Shaoqi visited the Soviet Union in 1952.
-Then the Constitution of the PRC in 1954 changed the previous coalition government and established the CCP's sole ruling system.
-Mao said that China should implement a multi-party system under the leadership of the working class revolutionary party (CCP) on the CCP's 8th Congress in 1956.
-He had not proposed that other parties should be led before, although the CCP had actually controlled the most political power since 1949.
+Soviet leader Joseph Stalin proposed a one-party state when Liu Shaoqi visited the Soviet Union in 1952.
+In 1954, the PRC constitution was enacted, which changed the previous coalition government and established the CCP's sole ruling system.

 During the 1960s and 1970s, the CCP experienced a significant ideological separation from the Communist Party of the Soviet Union.
 By that time, Mao had begun saying that the "continued revolution under the dictatorship of the proletariat" stipulated that class enemies continued to exist even though the socialist revolution seemed to be complete, leading to the Cultural Revolution in which millions were persecuted and killed.

+Political and economic reforms (1976–2012)

+Hua Guofeng

+Following Mao's death in 1976, a contest for power between CCP chairman Hua Guofeng and Vice-chairman Deng Xiaoping developed.
+Mao had designated Hua as his successor.

+An important aspect of the contest over power arose in the ideological controversy involving Hua's slogan of the Two Whatevers ("We will resolutely uphold whatever policy decisions Chairman Mao made and unswervingly follow whatever instructions Chairman Mao gave").
+Deng criticized this idea as being contrary to the tenets of Marxism and emphasized Mao's method of seeking truth from facts to contend that "only through practice can the correctness of one's ideas be proved, and there is no other way of testing truth."